LiquidX-Studio/How-we-code/EngineeringHandbook.md

 - Release branches are long-lived in case we have to patch/hotfix the production

 # 2. Source code repository
-Our code is stored in the following repositories:
+All changes that are deployed in the production (e.g., aws lambda scripts, SQL queries to create table/schema) is stored in our code repositories:
 - [LiquidX studio](https://github.com/LiquidX-Studio)
 - [Anime Metaverse](https://github.com/anime-metaverse)
 - [Pixelmon](https://github.com/Pixelation-Labs)

-> Clone the repo locally to make the change.

-# 3. Quality gates
+# 3. Making a change
+When you make any changes, you are required to ensure the quality of your changes using the following steps __before__ you raise a pull request and the code review process.

-## Static analysis
+## Step 3.1: Static analysis
-Before starting the code review use the following static analysis tool to check the formatting and style of your code.

 - Typescript/ Javascript - [eslint](https://eslint.org/docs/latest/user-guide/command-line-interface)
 - Python [Pyflakes](https://pypi.org/project/pyflakes/)
 - Solidity [slither](https://github.com/crytic/slither)

-## Unit test coverage
+## Step 3.2: Unit test coverage
 If you are writing backend code (e.g., APIs, web services), your code should have unit test coverage of > 90%.

-# 4. Dev testing
+## Step 3.3: Dev testing
 You are responsible for testing the code/feature locally and or in the dev environment.

-## Pull requests
+# 4. Create Pull requests
-Once the dev testing is completed, create a pull request to merge your code to the `main` branch.
+When you have completed static analysis, unit testing, and dev testing, create a pull request on the main branch.

 > Never check in code that will break existing features - use feature flighting!